 Bread for Stuffing

-- 8 cups Bread cubed (about 3 large loaves of bread)
+- 8 cups bread , cubed (about 3 large loaves of bread)

-- 8 cups Cornbread cubed (one recipe of Homemade Cornbread or store bought)
+- 8 cups cornbread, cubed (one recipe of Homemade Cornbread or store bought)

 Ingredients for Stuffing

-- ½ cup Butter
+- 1/2 cup butter

-- 2 cups Onion ½" dice
+- 2 cups onion, 1/2" dice

-- 2 cups Celery ½" dice
+- 2 cups celery, 1/2" dice

-- ½ teaspoon Thyme fresh chopped or dried
+- 1 teaspoon thyme, fresh chopped

-- ½ teaspoon Sage fresh chopped or dried
+- 1 teaspoon sage, fresh chopped

-- ½ teaspoon Rosemary fresh chopped or dried
+- 1 teaspoon rosemary, fresh chopped

-- 2 teaspoon Salt
+- 2 teaspoons salt

-- 2 large Eggs
+- 2 large eggs

 Instructions

-- Preheat oven to 250 degrees.
+- Preheat oven to 250 degrees F.

 - Bake in a 250-degree oven for about an hour, tossing them a few times to make sure they dry all the way through.
+Remove from the oven and set aside while you prepare the rest of the stuffing.

-How to Make Cornbread Stuffing
+Making Cornbread Stuffing

-- Preheat the oven to 350 degrees.
+- Preheat the oven to 350 degrees F.

 - In a large pot over medium heat, add the butter and melt.
-Add onion and celery and cook, stirring frequently, until tender and translucent - about 8 minutes.
+Add onion and celery and cook, stirring frequently, until tender and translucent—about 8 minutes.

-- Add the poultry seasoning, thyme, sage, rosemary, salt and 2 cups of the chicken broth.
+- Add the poultry seasoning, thyme, sage, rosemary, salt, and 2 cups of the chicken broth.
 Next, add the eggs and whisk until combined.

-- Spray a 9" x 13" baking dish with non-stick cooking spray and spread the stuffing evenly into the prepared dish.
+- Spray a 9" x 13" baking dish with nonstick cooking spray and spread the stuffing evenly into the prepared dish.

 - Bake in a preheated oven for 45-60 minutes, stirring gently every 15-20 minutes.
 The top should be lightly golden brown.